 There should be some steelhead throughout most of the system.
 The river is fairly low and clear.
 Smaller presentations are better in low clear water.
 The Smith sees only light pressure for most of the season and can provide a great experience for anglers looking to get away from the crowds.

 Fishing is open in Toketee year-round, but it’s currently pretty slow.
 Winter conditions may limit access.
 Water levels can fluctuate making launching boats difficult so contact the U.S. Forest Service at 541-498-2531 for lake level information.

 UMPQUA HIGH LAKES AND FOREBAYS: trout

-Recent reports have indicated some decent fishing at some of the high lakes.
-A small spinner or fly can be great choices.
+Snow will likely be found at most of the higher lakes and winter conditions may result in slow fish activity.
 Contact the Forest Service at 541-496-3532 for road conditions as lakes may still be difficult to access.

 Lakes typically accessible from hiking trails and that were stocked in the last couple years are: Calamut, Connie, Bullpup, Fuller, Cliff, Buckeye, Maidu, Pitt, Wolfe and Skookum lakes.